R-Niagra/Networking-Projects/README.md

 # Networking-Projects
-This repository contains the set of computer networking projects i have worked on.
+This repository contains the set of computer networking projects I have worked on.